RotativaHQ/RotativaHQ.WP/README.txt

 Tags: html, pdf, cloud
 Requires at least: 4.7
 Tested up to: 4.9.8
-Stable tag: 1.2.0
+Stable tag: 1.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Convert posts and pages to PDF in the cloud in a extremely easy and fast way, Back End and Front End.
+Convert HTML to PDF in the cloud in a extremely easy and fast way.

-== Description
+== Description ==

-Rotativa WP plugin enables you to convert WordPress posts and pages to PDF in the cloud in a extremely easy and fast way.
+Rotativa WP plugin enables you to convert HTML to PDF in the cloud in a extremely easy and fast way.
 Main features:
-1. Easy to Use - Convert posts and pages to PDF both in Back End and in Front End.
+1. Easy to Use - Convert HTML or URL to PDF with a click of a button.
-2. Works Everywhere - Create PDF from four endpoints in three continents: Europe, US East, US West, Australia East.
+2. Works Everywhere - Create PDF from five endpoints in four continents: Europe, US East, US West, Southeast Asia, Australia East.
-3. Made for Cloud - Our systems are based on Microsft Azure cloud infrastructure.
+3. Made for Cloud - Our systems are based on Microsft Azure.
+Optimized for Azure Web Apps (Websites).
 4. Always On - Our infrastructure complies with Azure SLA requirements to achieve at least 99.95% availability.
-5. Best Performance - A smart leverage on the best Azure resources yield top performance in creating PDF files.
+5. Best Performance - A dedicated communication protocol and smart leverage on the best Azure resources yield top performance in creating PDF files.
 Most PDFs are served in under 1 second.
 6. Secure - Every aspect is secured by 2048 bit SSL encryption.
 Users download PDF files directly from one of 4 different Azure Storage data centers in a secure and private way.
-7. Developer Friendly - There is no need to use PHP code to create PDF documents in the Back End or Front End.
+7. Developer Friendly - There is no need to use absolute URL in web page components (img, css, font).
+Creating PDF files on local machine is transparent.

 == Installation ==